The Best Coffee in South Yarra — 2026

 3. Maker Coffee

-Founded by John and Stephanie Vroom (who started in Kew back in 2011), Maker roasts their own beans in-house and it shows.
-The espresso is tight and sweet, the batch brew is clean, and the pour-over is genuinely worth asking about — they rotate single origins regularly and the baristas know exactly what’s on and what’s good.
-This is a grab-and-go pastry kind of place for food, not a brunch destination, and that’s fine.
-They know what they are.
+Maker roasts their own beans in-house and it shows.
+The espresso is tight and sweet, the batch brew is clean, and the pour-over is genuinely worth asking about.
+Founded by John and Stephanie Vroom (started in Kew back in 2011).
+More of a grab-and-go pastry spot than a brunch destination.

 Price check: Flat white $4.50 | Long black $4.30 | Pour-over $6 | Bag of beans from $18